rgdawson/Rgd.Stringlist/README.md

 # Rgd.Stringlist
-A Delphi Custom Managed Record implementation of TStringlist
+A Delphi Custom Managed Record implementation of TStringlist.
+(Delphi 10.4 and later)

 Stringlist is a record variable replacement for TStringList that does not need to be created/freed.